 The UVA in Shanghai Intensive Summer Chinese Language Program has also been selected by Yale University’s prestigious Light Fellowship as a destination site for language study utilizing Light Fellowship funding.
 For more information on the Light Fellowship: Yale Light Fellowships

 The Chinese program is an intensive 8-credit beginning level program in Modern Standard Mandarin Chinese for students with no or little prior experience in the language and covers material for Chinese 101 and 102 offered during the fall and spring semesters at the University of Virginia.
 The program helps students acquire a solid foundation in listening, speaking, reading, and writing skills in a near immersion setting.
 Students learn all the sounds and tones in Mandarin Chinese, basic vocabulary, frequently used characters, pinyin (the standard Mandarin Chinese transcription system), and information about Chinese language, culture, and society.
 Our intimate class format maximizes interaction between teachers and students, creating a learning environment that facilitates both individual and collective learning processes.
-During the nine-week program, the class meets every weekday, from 9 AM to 12:30 PM.
+During the eight-week program, the class meets every weekday, from 9 AM to 12:30 PM.

 STARTALK is a Teacher Training Residential Program offered by the Department of East Asian Languages, Literatures and Cultures that offers intensive training and first-hand experience to Chinese language instructors through teaching motivated high school learners at the Virginia Startalk Chinese Academy, sponsored by Virginia’s Department of Education.
 Participants earn 3 UVA credits in Teaching Chinese as a Foreign Language, and compile a comprehensive teaching e-portfolio including: standards-based syllabus, classroom teaching demos, sample class materials and activities, sample tests, review articles on teaching theories and practices, etc. The program also includes frequent co-curricular cultural activities and opportunities to meet with other language professionals in the field.